-- Usually develops on sun-exposed parts of the body, such as the head, face, neck, shoulders, back, lower arms and lower legs, but it can appear anywhere on the body.
+- Develops on areas of the body that have more exposure to the sun, such as the head, face, neck, shoulders, lower arms and lower legs, but can occur anywhere on the body.

-- It may appear as a pearl-coloured lump or as a slightly scaly area that is shiny and pale or bright pink in colour, although some BCCs have a darker colour.
+- May appear as a pearl-coloured lump or as a slightly scaly area that is shiny and pale or bright pink in colour; some appear darker.

-- BCCs may bleed and become inflamed, some BCCs seem to heal then become inflamed again.
+- May bleed and become inflamed; may appear to heal then become inflamed again.

 Squamous cell carcinoma (SCC)

-SCC starts in the upper layer of the epidermis and accounts for about 30% of non-melanoma skin cancers.
+Squamous cell carcinoma (SCC) starts in the squamous cells of the epidermis.
+It makes up about 30% of non-melanoma skin cancers.

-- SCC usually appears on parts of the body most often exposed to the sun, such as the head, neck, hands, forearms or lower legs, but it can start anywhere on the body.
+- Usually appears on parts of the body most often exposed to the sun, such as the head, neck, hands, forearms or lower legs, but can start anywhere on the body.

-- It may bleed and become inflamed and is often tender to touch.
+- May bleed and become inflamed and is often tender to touch.

-- It often appears as a thickened, red, scaly or crusted spot or rapidly growing lump.
+- Often appears as a thickened, red, scaly or crusted spot or rapidly growing lump.

-- It is more common as you get older.
+- Is more common as you get older.

-Australia has among the highest rates of skin cancer in the world.
+Australia has one of the highest rates of skin cancer in the world.
 Skin cancer is the most common cancer diagnosed in Australia.
 About two in three Australians will be diagnosed with some form of skin cancer before the age of 70.

-Almost 770,000 new cases of BCC and SCC are diagnosed and treated each year.
-BCC can develop in young people but is more common in people aged over 40.
+Almost 1,000,000 new cases of BCC and SCC are treated each year.
+BCC can develop in young people but is more common in people over 40.
 SCC occurs mostly in people over 50.

-Anyone can develop skin cancer, but it’s more common the older you are.
-The risk is also higher for people who have:
+Anyone can develop skin cancer, but it’s more common in older people.
+The risk is also higher in people who have: